 The outboard must be correctly installed.
-Failure to correctly install the outboard could result in property damage, serious injury or death.
-We strongly recommend your Dealer install your outboard to ensure proper installation.
+Failure to correctly install the outboard could result in property damage, serious injury, or death.
+It is strongly recommended your Dealer install your outboard to ensure proper installation.

 If the fuel hose is disconnected for any reason, seal it to prevent spillage.
 Cap the fuel fitting to prevent contamination.